How to market your digital station

 But, having launched your station, the first thing you’ll want to do is shout about it on the internet radio forums – but in reality – you’ll only be promoting your station to fellow broadcasters.
 They are not your target audience because they are too busy keeping their own ship afloat.

 To draw in listeners you need to target the people your station was set up for (and that is not everyone everywhere).
-Your listeners are people in a particular age group, weighted male or female (depending on what you are broadcasting), earning a particular income, doing particular jobs and have easy access to the internet.
+Your listeners are people in a particular age group, weighted male or female (depending on what you are broadcasting), earning a particular income, doing particular jobs and particular tastes in music.

 Your backyard

-Rather than take on the world, and revel in seeing you have listeners in far off countries; concentrate on your own backyard.
-I recommend your listeners live in your neighbourhood, village or town.
+Rather than take on the world, and revel in seeing you have listeners in far-off countries; I suggest you concentrate on your own backyard – your neighbourhood, village, or town.

 Most internet broadcasters are on a tight budget, so a bit of guerilla marketing will be your first step.
-That may mean posters in the local bus shelters, public notice boards, your radio station business cards left on the back of bus seats, local library, meetings halls, telling friends and family and putting posters on car windscreens at your local mall.
+That may mean posters in the local bus shelters, public notice boards, your radio station business cards left on the back of bus seats, local library, meetings halls, telling friends, supermarket community boards, and family and putting posters on car windscreens at your local mall.

 While there’s talk of Facebook falling out of favour with younger people; it is still worth your time creating an FB page for your station.
 Then becoming members of any FB pages run by people near where you live (community forums etc).